mikelevins/bard/docs/bard.md

 ...is not.

-Besides parentheses to identify lists, Bard supplies a lexical syntax for each of its basic built-in types.
-In Bard, these types are called "classes"; there's more to types than just classes, and Bard classes are a little different from classes in other languages, but for now, all you need to know is that Bard provides around a dozen built-in types called "classes", and it provides a literal lexical syntax for each one.
+Besides parentheses to identify lists, Bard supplies a lexical syntax for each of its basic built-in datatypes.
+These types are called "classes".

-Here they are:
+Here are the basic built-in classes, with example values of each:

 **Undefined**